 Example: say we have a call activity that is marked as a parallel multi-instance.
-When the called process instance completes, its variables get merged into the call activity's process instance.
+When the called workflow instance completes, its variables get merged into the call activity's workflow instance.
 Its result is collected in the output collection variable, but this has become a race condition where each completed child instance again overwrites this same variable.
 We end up with a corrupted output collection.
 An output mapping can used to overcome this, because it restricts which variables get merged.
 In the case that:

 - parallel multi-instance call activity

 - multi-instance output element:

 - variable in the child instance that holds the result:

 The output mapping on the call activity should then be: